kyco/jquery.kyco.googleplusfeed2/README.md

 Styling
 -------

-By default you will have to also include the loader image from the demo file if you want a spinner to appear while the feed is loading.
+By default you will have to also include the loader image if you want a spinner to appear while the feed is loading.

 Support
 -------

-For bugs or improvements please use the [issues tab](https://github.com/kyco/jquery.kyco.googleplusfeed/issues) or email [support@kycosoftware.com](mailto:support@kycosoftware.com).
+For bugs or improvements please use the [issues tab](https://github.com/kyco/jquery.kyco.googleplusfeed2/issues) or email [support@kycosoftware.com](mailto:support@kycosoftware.com).